 In June 1999, the Board of Directors of UICC and Board of Directors of UMC voted in favor of merging UICC into UMC.
 Also in June 1999, the Board of Directors of Utek and the Board of Directors of UMC voted in favor of merging Utek into UMC.
-This matter was scheduled for a shareholder vote in July 1999.
-If the shareholder vote is successful and the merger is subsequently approved by Taiwanese authorities we will receive approximately 60 million shares of UMC stock in exchange for our equity interests in UICC and Utek.
+If the merger is subsequently approved by Taiwanese authorities, we will receive approximately 60 million shares of UMC stock in exchange for our equity interests in UICC and Utek.
 After the merger, we expect to own less than one percent of UMC's common stock.
-We have no plans to liquidate this investment.
-We have also received after the merger.
+We have also received assurance from UMC management that our capacity rights will be preserved after the mergers.

 In June 1999, as part of our acquisition of Vantis, we entered into a series of agreements with AMD to support the continuing operations of Vantis.
 AMD has agreed to provide us with finished silicon wafers through September 2003 in quantities based either on a rolling six-month or an annual forecast.
-We have committed to buy certain minimum quantities of wafers and AMD has committed to supply certain quantities of wafers during this period.
+We have committed to buy minimum quantities of wafers and AMD has committed to supply such quantities of wafers during this period.
 Wafers for our products are manufactured in the Unites States at multiple AMD wafer fabrication facilities.
 Prices for these wafers will be reviewed and adjusted periodically.